nambirajang/TextToService/doc/TextToSpeechPlugin.md

 <a name="method.setttsconfiguration"></a>
 ## *setttsconfiguration <sup>method</sup>*

-(Resident app method) Set the TTS configuration.
+(For Resident App) Set the TTS configuration.

 ### Parameters